 This is a place to roll up your sleeves and get stuck into conversation with friends over baskets of steaming dumplings, crab meat and prawn curry fritters, and five-spice crispy pork belly.
 Keep the share plates coming but save room for the warm apple and ginger pudding for dessert.

 Hot tip: Love seafood?
 Select your own live mud crab from the tank or opt for lobster steamed with ginger, shallot and light soy sauce.

 Neighbouring Longboard Bar & Grill on The Strand, this Townsville institution is a #nobrainer when it comes to lunching al fresco and slipping into serious holiday mode.

 It’s the kind of place you head to when you want something more than a pub feed but not so fancy that you’ll be wondering which set of cutlery to use first.

-While you’ll find baguettes, burgers and (deep-fried) brie on the menu here, if you’re a fan of seafood, there’s no better spot for some crispy-skinned Australian saltwater barramundi or salt and pepper calamari salad with mandarin and chilli aioli.
+While you’ll find baguettes, burgers and haloumi chips on the menu here, if you’re a fan of seafood, there’s no better spot for some crispy-skinned Australian saltwater barramundi or calamari salad with coriander, garlic, chilli and lemongrass.

 The Beet Bar